12 Day Tunisia Adventure

 DAY 5: DJERBA

-Google Djerba and you’ll find beautiful beaches and package tourists.
-Yet, beneath the tourism layer lies something much more fascinating: an abandoned 6 star resort that is emblematic of the Jasmine Revolution of 2010.
+Google Djerba and you’ll find beautiful beaches and package tourism.
+Yet, beneath this layer lies something much more fascinating: an abandoned 6 star resort that is emblematic of the Jasmine Revolution of 2010.
 Learn about this recent history amongst eerie yet beautiful surroundings – the beach here is stunning.
 After lunch, we’ll get back onto the mainland and head towards the edge of the Sahara.
-A poolside sunset barbecue awaits!
+A poolside sunset barbecue awaits.

 Accommodation: Hotel Sangho Privilege (or similar)